Tamgros/solana-as-api/README.md

 # solana-as-api

-This repo provides references for a few simple flows
+This repo provides references for a few simple flows.
+The goal is to simplify accessing and paying for APIs.
+Instead of a business having to issue a bunch of API keys and find the perfect pricing model, they can chose a simplified flow with price discovery on chain.

 1. Body signature
     1. Sign a message with your solana keys client side